 Now, that’s not saying yard work isn’t important, but it’s not an activity that screams excitement, and it’s not something that appeals to a kid’s interests.
 It also doesn’t do much for those who know for a fact they don’t want to be a professional landscaper when they grow up.

-So, the point of today’s post is to show that, for those who are interested in making more of their free time at home, a “job” can actually be enjoyable while lucrative, and can even serve as a jumping off point for a lifelong career or passion.
+So, the point of today’s post is to show that, for those who are interested in making more of their free time at home, a “job” can actually be enjoyable while lucrative, helping them make extra money, while potentially serving as a jumping off point for a lifelong career or passion.

 Important: Some of these platforms may have certain age restrictions and operational guidelines so parents; please review and lead children/partner with them through the following.

 Before getting going, a lot of what is provided below is fueled by what is visible in the news; big headlines and epic financial tales.
 I’ve provided links for further reading.

 Not every child is going to find success suitable for an article write-up though, and that’s more than OK.
 These resources are provided for inspirational purposes and not so much as barometers of success.

 Roblox is hot; has been hot, and looks to continue its hotness for the foreseeable future.
 I mean, why not?
 It’s one of the fastest-growing game creation platforms in history.